microsoft/muzic/deeprapper/README.md

 pip install -r requirements.txt
 ```
 ## Data Preparation
 Prepare both lyrics and pinyin for each song.
+We provide some data samples in `DeepRapper/data/`.

 ```bash
 ├── data